Common Elements

 -

-Only use one Heading 1 per document or web page.
+Only use one Heading 1 per document or web page - this should be the title.

 -